ahbaid/kids-code-camp/Readme.md

 language.

 Programs written in Python are run using the Pythomn interpreter.
-We will be coding Python.
-What is coding?
-That's what we are here to learn!
+We will be coding in Python.
+Python is a language we write recipes (or programs) in that computers can interpret and execute to produce desired behavior or actions.

 Take a look at the sample starter program "hello.py" in lesson-001, run it using Python (version 3).
 See if you can understand what it does!